-Orin Hirschman - Director 44
+Orin Hirschman - Director 45

 Mr. Hirschman has served as a Director at Ohr since March 2009.
 Mr. Hirschman has over 20 years of experience in money management, leveraged buyouts, restructuring and venture capital.
-Mr. Hirschman currently manages three private investment funds including the Adam Smith Investment fund as well as the newly organized AIGH Investment Partners.
-Mr. Hirschman's experience in the securities industry includes tenures with Wesray Capital, the investment firm founded by former U.S. Secretary of the Treasury William E. Simon, and Randall Rose & Company, a \$100 million money management firm based in New York.
-Mr. Hirschman has been actively involved in the financing and structuring of over 70 companies, including dozens of high technology companies.
-Over the last four years, personally and through AIGH Investment Partners and related entities, Mr. Hirschman has structured and led 18 private placements in high technology companies.
-These deals include several well publicized private placements in companies such as 8x8 Inc. (NASDAQ:EGHT), the second largest independent VoIP company, Tegal Corp.
-(NASDAQ:TGAL), the former semiconductor equipment division of Motorola, and Sigma Designs (NASDAQ:SIGM).
-Mr. Hirschman received his M.B.A. from New York University.
+From 1994 until 2001 Orin served as a co-manager of two private investment funds, Adam Smith Investment Partnerships and Adam Smith Investment Partners, Ltd (the "Adam Smith Funds").
+In addition to Orin's private placement investments over the last eight years, and the Adam Smith Funds, Orin's experience in the securities industry includes tenures with Wesray Capital, the investment firm founded by former U.S. Secretary of the Treasury William E. Simon, and Randall Rose & Company, a \$100 million money management firm based in New York.
+Orin has been actively involved in the financing and structuring of over 70 companies, including many high technology companies.
+Mr. Hirschman's educational background includes an M.B.A. in Finance from New York University Graduate School of Business and a degree in Biology and Finance from Touro College where he graduated Summa Cum Laude.